klaxalk/i3-layout-manager/README.md

 ```bssh
 ./layout_manager.sh <layout_name>
 ```
 which is useful for automation.
+If the `layout_name` ends with .json, the manager treats the argument as a path to the particular layout file.

 ## Layout files

-The layout files are stored by default in `~/.layouts`.
+The layout files are stored by default in `~/.layouts` or in `~/.config/i3-layout-manager/layouts`, depending on your `$XDG_CONFIG_HOME`.
-Feel free to tinker with the matching rules by hand.

 ## Dependencies